itainuri/LF-PF_MTT/README.md

-# NA-APF official
+# LF-PF official
-Implementation of the Learning Flock Particle Filter for multi sub-state tracking. from the paper [1]:
+Implementation of the Learning Flock Particle Filter for multi sub-state tracking. from the paper[1]:

 [1] Itai Nuri and Nir Shlezinger, 2024, "Learning Flock: Enhancing Sets of Particles for Multi Sub-State Particle Filtering with Neural